SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 _Soon this step will not be needed after we move the collection setup into a helm hook.
 Stay tuned._

-Next you'll need to set up the relevant [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI.
-This is to ensure your logs will be tagged with the correct metadata.
+Next you'll need to set up the following [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI.
+This is to ensure your logs are tagged with relevant metadata.
 - cluster
 - container
 - deployment